tahosprojects/honeypot-ti-llm-splunk/README.md

 <p align="center"><img src="files/Screenshot%202026-07-13%20165302.png" width="760"></p>

-The token values should be redacted before publishing.
-Even fake credentials and Canarytoken URLs should not be exposed publicly because it can burn the bait and create false alerts.
+Token values in the screenshot above are redacted.
+Even fake credentials and Canarytoken URLs are not published, since a public repo makes the bait discoverable by anyone — not just an attacker who has actually compromised the host — which burns the token and generates false alerts.

 ## 7. LLM MITRE ATT&CK Classifier